Kyle Hines joins the Olimpia Hall of Fame in Milan

 The native of Sicklerville, New Jersey, reflected on the serendipitous nature of his arrival in Milan, attributing much of the credit to former teammate Sergio Rodriguez, recalling how he relentlessly messaged him via social media to explain the ambitious Olimpia project, noting that his prior experience starting his career in Italy made him well aware of the club’s gravity in European basketball.
 He also emphasized that he never played for records, but rather for ‘what the team needed to win’.

-While immersed in his current role as assistant general manager for the G League’s Long Island Nets, Hines admitted to missing the visceral tension of the locker room and the ‘competitions that are worth trophies’.
-He spoke of Milan as a ‘family’, noting the 45 members of his personal circle in attendance.
+While immersed in his current role as assistant general manager for the G League’s Long Island Nets, Hines admitted to missing the visceral tension of the locker room and the ‘final quest for a championship’ at the end of the season.
+He spoke of Milan as his ‘first dream’ while playing in the second-tier division of Italy back in 2008, noting the 40 to 45 members of his personal circle in attendance.